horchi/linux-p4d/README.md

 weniger kritischen Fehlfunktionen derselben kommen kann!

-## Description of the README:

-This document describes how to setup and configure the p4d solution

 ### Prerequisits:
 - USB-Serial Converter based on FTDI chip
 - USB-Serial converter must be connected to COM1 on Fröling mainboard